nobuteshima/docs/docs/Desktop/building.md

 The following elements are required for the build:

-* 4D Volume Desktop (the 4D database engine),
+* 4D OEM Desktop (the 4D database engine),
 * an [appropriate license](#licenses)

 On Windows, this feature creates an executable file (.exe).
 On macOS, it handles the creation of software packages.

-The principle consists of merging a compiled structure file with 4D Volume Desktop.
-The functionality provided by the 4D Volume Desktop file is linked with the product offer to which you have subscribed.
+The principle consists of merging a compiled structure file with 4D OEM Desktop.
+The functionality provided by the 4D OEM Desktop file is linked with the product offer to which you have subscribed.
 For more information about this point, refer to the sales documentation and to the [4D Store](http://www.4d.com/).

 You can define a default data file or allow users to [create and use their own data file](#management-of-data-files).

 It is possible to [automate the update of merged single-user applications](#automatic-updating-of-server-or-single-user-applications) by means of a sequence of language commands.

-#### 4D Volume Desktop Location
+#### 4D OEM Desktop Location

-In order to build a stand-alone application, you must first designate the folder containing the 4D Volume Desktop file:
+In order to build a stand-alone application, you must first designate the folder containing the 4D OEM Desktop file:

-* *Windows* - the folder contains the 4D Volume Desktop.4DE, 4D Volume Desktop.RSR, as well as various files and folders required for its operation.
+* *Windows* - the folder contains the 4D OEM Desktop.4DE, 4D OEM Desktop.RSR, as well as various files and folders required for its operation.
 These items must be placed at the same level as the selected folder.
-* *macOS* - 4D Volume Desktop is provided in the form of a structured software package containing various generic files and folders.
+* *macOS* - 4D OEM Desktop is provided in the form of a structured software package containing various generic files and folders.

-To select the 4D Volume Desktop folder, click on the **[...]** button.
-A dialog box appears allowing you to designate the 4D Volume Desktop folder (Windows) or package (macOS).
+To select the 4D OEM Desktop folder, click on the **[...]** button.
+A dialog box appears allowing you to designate the 4D OEM Desktop folder (Windows) or package (macOS).

-Once the folder is selected, its complete pathname is displayed and, if it actually contains 4D Volume Desktop, the option for building an executable application is activated.
+Once the folder is selected, its complete pathname is displayed and, if it actually contains 4D OEM Desktop, the option for building an executable application is activated.

-> The 4D Volume Desktop version number must match the 4D Developer Edition version number.
-For example, if you use 4D Developer v18, you must select a 4D Volume Desktop v18.
+> The 4D OEM Desktop version number must match the 4D Developer Edition version number.
+For example, if you use 4D Developer v18, you must select a 4D OEM Desktop v18.

 #### Data linking mode